IBM/event-automation/_tutorials/ep-tutorial-3.md

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/eem-catalog.png "screenshot of the EEM catalog"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/eem-catalog.png "screenshot of the EEM catalog")

-    If you need a reminder of how to access the {{site.data.reuse.eem_name}} catalog you can review [Accessing the tutorial environment](../guided/tutorial-access#event-endpoint-management).
+    If you need a reminder about how to access the {{site.data.reuse.eem_name}} catalog you can review [Accessing the tutorial environment](../guided/tutorial-access#event-endpoint-management).

-    If there are no topics in the catalog, you may need to complete the tutorial setup step to [populate the catalog](../guided/tutorial-0#populating-the-catalog).
+    If there are no topics in the catalog, you need to complete the tutorial setup step to [populate the catalog](../guided/tutorial-0#populating-the-catalog).

 1. The `ORDERS.NEW` topic contains events about orders that are made.